 - Attendance is highly encouraged.
-Attendance will be taken for each class and lab.
-You will achieve up to full credit for your performance with no more than 5 absences.
-With 6 to 10 absences, you will receive the next lower grade.
-With 10 to 15 absences, you will receive the second lower grade.
-16 or more absences will result in an E grade for the course. - Excused absences must be consistent with university policies in the undergraduate catalog (https://catalog.ufl.edu/ugrad/current/regulations/info/attendance.aspx) and require appropriate documentation. - Assignments are due by 11:59 pm on the day specified for full credit.
+Excused absences must be consistent with university policies in the undergraduate catalog (https://catalog.ufl.edu/ugrad/current/regulations/info/attendance.aspx) and require appropriate documentation. - Assignments are due by 11:59 pm on the day specified for full credit.
 After the due date, a 5% deduction/day will be applied to any late submissions.
-Maximum deduction is 50%. - Lab activities and guest speakers are scheduled throughout the semester to provide students with a better understanding of biological engineering topics and career planning.
+Maximum deduction is 50%.
+If you need an extension on an assignment due to extenuating circumstances, please discuss with the course instructor as soon as possible. - Lab activities and guest speakers are scheduled throughout the semester to provide students with a better understanding of biological engineering topics and career planning.
 Students must submit a brief reflection on a total of 5 labs or guest speaker experiences to receive full credit.
 These reflections can be submitted at any time throughout the semester. - Exams will be given during regular class meeting times.
 No make-up exams will be given except for valid medical reasons or unless prior arrangements have been made.